Akhil15011997/codecept-playwright-ui-project/README.md

 `pnpm test:prod:tag @thisIsMyTag` or `npm test` for running the scripts where `@allScripts` can be changed to any custom tags which can be added to the featurefile and `prod` can also be `staging` environment
 `pnpm test:headless:tag @thisIsMyTag` similar to the above command but the scripts will run in headless mode with default as `staging` environment
-`pnpm lint` to find any linting issues (Note: You will not be able to commit if there are any linting issues.
+`pnpm lint` to find any linting issues.
+Note: You will not be able to commit if there are any linting issues.
 For linting rules related to this project please check __eslint.config.mjs__ file